CUNY Graduate School and University Center Acceptance Rate, GPA, and Admission Requirements

 CUNY Graduate School and University Center Acceptance Rate

-CUNY Graduate School and University Center (CUNY Graduate Center) is a renowned institution with a very competitive admission profile.
-The acceptance rate of 23.81% indicates that only 24 out of every 100 applicants are admitted.
+CUNY Graduate School and University Center is a well-known institution.
+It has a selective admission process.
+The acceptance rate of CUNY Graduate School and University Center is 38.61%.
+This means that 39 out of every 100 applicants get admitted.

 Admissions Guidelines